jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ### QEMU VM {#iplz-vm}

-For our QEMU image we add some configuration so that we automatically log in as `root`, plus we open a port so we can actually test the service from the host:
+For our QEMU image we add some configuration so that we automatically log in as `root`, plus we open a port so we can connect over HTTP and actually test the service from the host:

 ```nix
 qemu-config = {